syncfusion-content/blazor-docs/blazor/rich-text-editor/paste-cleanup.md

 ## Paste options in prompt dialog

-When [Prompt] (https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorPasteCleanupSettings.html#Syncfusion_Blazor_RichTextEditor_RichTextEditorPasteCleanupSettings_Prompt) is set to true, pasting the content in the editor opens a dialogue box with three options as radio buttons: keep, clean, and plain text.
+When [Prompt] (https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorPasteCleanupSettings.html#Syncfusion_Blazor_RichTextEditor_RichTextEditorPasteCleanupSettings_Prompt) is set to true, pasting the content in the editor opens a dialog box with three options as radio buttons: keep, clean, and plain text.

 1. **Keep**: To keep the same format with copied content.
-2. **Clean**: Radio button to clear all the style formats with copied content.
+2. **Clean**: To clear all the style formats with copied content.
-3. **Plain Text**: Radio button to paste the copied content as plain text without any formatting or style (including the removal of all tags).
+3. **Plain Text**: To paste the copied content as plain text without any formatting or style (including the removal of all tags).

-> When the "Prompt" value is set to true, the API properties [PlainText](#paste-as-plain-text) and [KeepFormat](#keep-format) will not be considered for processing when pasting the content.
+> When the `Prompt` value is set to true, the API properties [PlainText](#paste-as-plain-text) and [KeepFormat](#keep-format) will not be considered for processing when pasting the content.

 {% tabs %}
 {% highlight razor %}